Do you think you have an Enneagram type 6 child? Read this blog for everything you need to know about parenting the Enneagram 6 as a child!

 Enneagram 6w7 Child

-The 6w7 child fulfills their core desire of safety by surrounding themselves with the things and people they love.
+The 6w7 child fulfills their core desire for safety by surrounding themselves with the things and people they love.
 The philosophy of a 6w7 child is “make sure things are safe and then let’s go party!’

 The 6w7 child is called “the buddy.”
 This is the more extroverted wing.
 They take on the appearance of the enthusiast in some aspects, meaning that they seem social, loud, talkative, friendly, and fun.